vipinbihari/blog_cms/project_layout.md

         -   `Logo.astro`: Astro component to display the site logo, potentially with configurable text or image source.
         -   `Navigation.astro`: Astro component to render the main site navigation links, configured via `BLOG_CONFIG`.
         -   `SocialLinks.astro`: Astro component to display social media icons/links, configured via `BLOG_CONFIG`.
-        -   `ThemeToggle.jsx`: React component to allow users to switch between light and dark themes.
 -   `config/`: Holds configuration files for the blog template, defining its structure, appearance, and behavior.
     -   `blog-template.ts`: Defines the TypeScript interfaces and types for the overall blog configuration (`BlogConfig`, `SiteConfig`, `LayoutConfig`, `NavigationConfig`, etc.).
 This file acts as a schema for the configuration, ensuring type safety and providing autocompletion when editing `current-config.ts`.
     -   `current-config.ts`: The active configuration file for the blog.
 It exports the `BLOG_CONFIG` object, which implements the interfaces defined in `blog-template.ts`.
 This is where the site name, URLs, navigation links, social media handles, layout settings (like hero section), and other customizable aspects of the blog are set.